michaelyinopen/control-flow-practise/README.md

 > By incomplete WHERE clause, I mean one that doesn’t utilize all of our index key columns, and by inequalities I mean >, >=, <, <=, and <>.

 https://www.brentozar.com/archive/2018/04/index-key-column-order-and-supporting-sorts/

+# todo

+- Review readme and cross check with Wiki (Story is different)